telefonicaid/fiware-cygnus/flume/README.md

 ### OrionHDFSSink persistence

-This sink persists the data in files, one per each entity, following this specification:
+This sink persists the data in files, one per each entity, following this entity descriptor format:

-    <naming_prefix><entity_id>-<entity_type>.txt
+    <entityDescriptor>=<naming_prefix><entity_id>-<entity_type>.txt

-Observe <code>naming_prefix</code> is a configuration parameter of the sink, which may be empty if no prefix is desired.
+Observe `naming_prefix` is a configuration parameter of the sink, which may be empty if no prefix is desired.

+These files are stored under this HDFS path:

+    hdfs:///user/<username>/<organization>/<entityDescriptor>/<entityDescriptor>.txt

+The username, in the current version, is the `cosmos_default_username` parameter that can be found in the configuration (but in future releases it is expected to be given by Orion in the notifications).
+The `organization` is given by Orion as a header in the notification.

 Within files, Json documents are written following one of these two schemas: